Shop security systems

 The fitting rooms in clothes stores can be particularly vulnerable to shoplifting.
 You can have a member of staff dedicated to monitoring this area, and use tags on clothes, to help prevent and minimise theft from occurring.

 Pedestal systems are the alarmed barriers near the door that can detect security tags or labels.
 They’re activated if someone passes through without having had it scanned and deactivated at the till – this can suggest theft, but it can also be a false alarm too.

 Door security systems like this can be visible, or they can be concealed within the entryway.

-There are a number of different type of tags, including hard tags and labels, as well as alarmed and ink-based devices.
-With the latter, ink is spilled if the tag is attempted to be removed without proper equipment.
+There are a number of different types of tags, including hard tags and labels, as well as alarmed and ink-based devices.
+With the latter, ink is spilled if someone attempts to remove the tag without proper equipment.
 Detachers have to be used to remove the tags.